transcom/mymove/docs/data/tspp-data-creation.md

 );
 ```

+Do this instead.
 This will create and populate the table described above with the relevant, overlapping details from the table imported earlier with BVSes and the table with discount rates:

 ```SQL
 CREATE TABLE tdl_scores_and_discounts AS